sudo-bmitch/presentations/oci-referrers-2023/presentation.md

 ???

-- Anything can be a blob, like the string "contains electrons"
 - And it can be wrapped with a manifest
 - To use existing manifest types, we can pass a custom config media type
-  - That config is just `{}` to be valid json for some parsers
+  - That config is just `{}` to be valid json for some registries and clients

 ---